SakuNurmiranta/TheProspector/TheProspector/Assets/Docs/AI/ai_ref_overview.md

 ### SEMM91 (SCANDINAVIAN EXTREME METAL MANAGER '91)

+### **Game Concept**
+A turn-based simulation of the emerging Norwegian Black Metal scene in the early 1990s, where each player controls a band leader and each turn represents a season, with some bands to be disqualified every year (4 turns).
+The goal of the game is to gatekeep the scene and keep it *“true”* by releasing metal albums that are only acceptable to **hardcore fans** (called *the elite*), but too extreme for **regular fans** (called *the posers*).
+Besides releasing albums, band members and groupies act as agents to keep the scene pure via various means, legal or otherwise.
+Each agent has 2 - 3 actions per turn.

+There is always a special character in the game, called The Keeper.
+They carry some robustness against claims of poserdom, because they have been so successful lately.
+The Keeper has a special advantage while they are ahead: running a record shop and a record label at the expense of the community.
+More is expected of them than the others, and if they fail to meet those expectations, they get evicted fast.
+And because the scene is full of very ambitious and spiteful people, friends can turn to enemies fast, and surely blood will flow soon.

+Every 4 turns, certain participants are dropped by either:
+- Selling out (*breaking into the mainstream*).
+- Fading into obscurity (*taking too many risks and alienating even the elite*).
+- Retiring while still ahead (*avoiding the risk of producing an album that is no longer considered “true”*).
+A band must be considered already successful by the scene to retire this way.

 ### Development Goals
 This project exists to:
 1. build on and demonstrate my understanding of a turn-based multiplayer game implementation using Unity Engine for a course (Online Game Environments S25).